Comstock Resources Inc. [CRK] stock Upgrade by Citigroup analyst, price target now $12

 CRK Stock Performance Analysis:

-Comstock Resources Inc. [CRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.82.
-With this latest performance, CRK shares gained by 2.59% in over the last four-week period, additionally sinking by -38.75% over the last 6 months – not to mention a drop of -35.88% in the past year of trading.
+Comstock Resources Inc. [CRK] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.63.
+With this latest performance, CRK shares gained by 3.13% in over the last four-week period, additionally sinking by -34.30% over the last 6 months – not to mention a drop of -32.84% in the past year of trading.

 Insight into Comstock Resources Inc. Fundamentals: